-• Format of the data: usually access is granted by providing paper copies or electronic copies.
-Sometimes, need to adapt to the data subject, e.g. the case of a blind person who needs electronic copies.

-• Intelligible form: right to access meant to enable data subjects to control the quality of their personal data and the lawfulness of the processing.
+- Format of the data: Usually access is granted by providing paper copies or electronic copies.
+Sometimes, need to adapt to the data subject, e.g. for blind person, who needs electronic copies. - Intelligible form: The right to access is meant to enable data subjects to control the quality of their personal data and the lawfulness of the processing.
 E.g. medical practitioner must interpret the data (such as blood analysis) and/or make the data decipherable.